Dzenly/tia/readme.md

 So I develop this test engine using all my experience and best practices.
 Also I learn existing test engines and add their best parts to TIA.
 My TODO lists are in 'inner-docs' project directory.
-In a few weeks I am planning to translate all docs to english and create github wiki page.
+In a few weeks I am planning to translate all docs to English and create github wiki page.
 Here is info about accounts for donation: https://github.com/Dzenly/tia/blob/master/donations-info.md